How to Apply

 If your degree type is not listed in the Degree Awarded/Expected drop-down menu, you may select Other Degree, and then type in the name of your degree.

 You are required to upload an official transcript created by your university.
 This transcript will be used to review and evaluate your application.

-Final/Official transcripts will be required for all applicants who are admitted and have indicated their intent to enroll at UC Santa Barbara by submitting a Statement of Intent to Register (SIR).
-Official transcripts must be sent to the UC Santa Barbara Graduate Division by mail directly from the school in the institution's sealed envelope.
-Final/Official transcripts must be received before the first day of instruction of the quarter to which you are admitted.
+Final, official transcripts sent directly to UC Santa Barbara from the institution will be required for all applicants who are admitted and have indicated their intent to enroll at UC Santa Barbara by submitting a Statement of Intent to Register (SIR).
+If sending paper documents by mail, official transcripts must be sent to the UC Santa Barbara Graduate Division directly from the school in the institution's sealed envelope, with all official seals and stamps intact.
+If sending electronic documents, transcripts must be sent directly from the institution's official transcript or document delivery service to firstname.lastname@example.org.
+Final, official transcripts must be received before the first day of instruction of the quarter to which you are admitted.

-International Applicants: Please include your degree certificate within the same file if you have received your degree.
-Uploaded document must include both the original language transcript and certified English translation.
+International Applicants: If you have received your degree, please include your degree certificate within the same file as your transcripts.
+The uploaded document must include both the original language transcript and the certified English translation.
 English transcripts are required and must be a complete, exact and literal translation of the original transcripts.
 English translations must be provided by the school or an official agency.

 Tips for uploading transcripts: